pranitdeshpande98/Basic-C-Compiler/README.md

 gcc -o Linux_Process_Monitor.c

-How to run the program for registering the device with the
+How to run the program for registering the device with the kernel-

+gcc -o reg_device.c